-The last column as noted includes implementation considerations to inform future (potential) non-regulatory informational resource as identified by the TF.
+The last column as noted includes implementation considerations to inform future (potential) nonregulatory informational resource as identified by the TF.
 In addition to these considerations for specific pediatric recommendations, the TF members identified considerations that cut across these recommendations and, they believe, should help inform the future development of any implementation guide.
 This includes the importance of accounting for setting specific implementation guidance as pertains to both ambulatory and inpatient settings; and, it also includes the importance of identifying priority use cases to inform any future implementation resource.
-One such priority use case involves support for the long-term needs of pediatric survivors of complex conditions.
-The TF notes the value of a pediatric record that supports the needs of children with complex conditions through childhood and the transition to care in adult settings and can provide guidance on appropriate follow-up and preventive actions for this vulnerable population.
+One such priority use case involves support for the long- term needs of pediatric survivors of complex conditions.
+The TF notes the value of a pediatric record that supports the needs of children with complex conditions through childhood and the transition to care in adult settings.